 It disappears soon after the drug is withdrawn, but that due to penicillins and salicylates is likely to persist for a few weeks even after further administration of the drug is stopped.

 Articles of food such as meat, fish, egg, milk, wheat, rice, pulses, nuts, or potato which contain a significant amount of proteins can be responsible for urticaria.
 The attacks of urticaria in such cases may occur regularly after one or all meals or the frequency of such attacks may vary from several attacks throughout the day to one attack in several days depending upon the frequency with which the causative food is ingested.

 Sometimes urticaria may be caused by condiments or other food additives.

 A large number of substances such as pollen, fungal spores, fragments of insects and human and animal dander present in the dust can enter the body through the respiratory tract by means of the air that an individual breathes and be responsible for urticaria.

-Some episodes of urticaria are associated with infection somewhere in the body, which disappear when the infection is treated.
+Some episodes of urticaria are associated with an infection somewhere in the body, which disappear when the infection is treated.
 In some other cases, the infection may be subclinical but the focus of bacterial infection can from time to time, release bacterial antigens in the circulation and lead to attacks of urticaria.